Hydroponics March 16, 2026 Updated April 13, 2026

 Problem 3: Wilting and Slime

 If your lettuce looks thirsty despite its roots hanging directly in water, pull the plant up and inspect the roots.
-If they are brown, slimy, and smell foul, you have root rot.
+If they are brown, slimy, and smell foul, you likely have a case of root rot.

 • The Cause: Root rot is a fungal infection usually triggered by warm water and a lack of dissolved oxygen.
-High EC and poor pH can stress the plant, making it more susceptible.
+High EC and poor pH can stress the plant, making it more susceptible, requiring immediate root rot prevention and treatment.

 • The Fix: Prevention is the best cure.
 Keep your water moving and cool.